Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The Raiders collect 39.9 more yards per game (385.2) than the Eagles allow per matchup (345.3).

-- When Las Vegas amasses more than 345.3 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Las Vegas churns out over 345.3 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Raiders have four giveaways this season, while the Eagles have six takeaways.
+- The Raiders have turned the ball over four times this season, two fewer than the Eagles have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Las Vegas' matchup with the Eagles.